nineeshk/notesapp/README.md

 # notesapp
 A simple note adding service.
 This service is running on 3 node.js servers.
+Authentication is happeneing via Bearer tokens.
 ## Installing via GitHub
 Just clone the repository in a common location or inside your project:
 ```